MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/on-object-formatting-api.md

 #### getSubSelectionShortcuts

-The `getSubSelectionShortcuts` method provides options for the user.
-It returns either `VisualSubSelectionShortcuts` or `undefined`.
+To provide more options for the user, the visual must implement the `getSubSelectionShortcuts` method.
+This  method returns either `VisualSubSelectionShortcuts` or `undefined`.
 Additionally, if `SubSelectionShortcuts` are provided, a `VisualNavigateSubSelectionShortcut` must also be provided so that when a user subselects an element and the format pane is open, the pane automatically scrolls to the appropriate card.

 There are several subselection shortcuts to modify the visual state.
 Each one defines a menu item in the context menu with the appropriate label.